 When you enter our premises, you must check in with our front desk for security reasons.
 We process your name, the name of the company you are representing, your email address, phone number, and your picture (in selected U.S. offices only).
 We also use video surveillance for security and evidence purposes.
 We may thereby obtain information about your actions in the relevant areas.
 Any Personal Data collected by video surveillance is only available for processing to specific employees for your own safety, the safety of our employees and for evidence purpose.
 If criminal acts are suspected, we can make the recordings available to the prosecution authorities.
 If you do not want to be recorded, we must ask you not to enter the relevant areas.

-You may also be able to use a Wi-Fi service.
-In this case, we collect device-specific data in the course of your use, and we may ask you to enter your name and e-mail address when registering.
-Even though we will usually not be able to assign the device specific data to a specific person, we will collect your log-in data.
+If you use our Wi-Fi service, we collect device-specific data in the course of your use.
+We may ask you to enter your name and email address when registering. .
 Additionally we will process the duration of the connection, the location of the used Wi-Fi service and the volume of data used.
 We process this information in order to provide you with Wi-Fi services and for IT security purposes.
 The use of our Wi-Fi service is voluntary.
 However, it may not be possible to use the Wi-Fi service without your Personal Data being processed accordingly.

 For an event (might it be for advertising, sponsoring, cultural and sporting reason), we process Personal Data such as name, contact details and participation, other data (e.g. date of birth) depending on the event.
-We process this information to carry out customer events, but also to get in direct contact with you and get to know you better.
+We process this information to carry out customer events, to get in direct contact with you, and to get to know you better.
 Participation in customer events is voluntary, but usually not possible without the processing of Personal Data.

-We need to process such Personal Data for the performance of our contract (i.e. check whether we want and can work together with you and to check whether your company offers the required security standards), improvement of our customer orientation, customer satisfaction and customer loyalty.
+We process such Personal Data for the performance of our contract (e.g. check whether we want and can work together with you and to check whether your company offers the required security standards), improvement of our customer orientation, customer satisfaction and customer loyalty.
 None of your employees is obliged to provide us with Personal Data.
-Yet, if they do not wish to provide us with the required Personal Data, we may not be able to work with you.
-In exceptional cases, we are even legally obliged to process such Personal Data.
+Yet, if they do not wish to provide us with said data, we may not be able to work with you.
+In some cases, we are legally obliged to process such Personal Data.

-We process Personal Data such as name, function, contact details or further personal information for our internal and group-internal administration, as well as accounting and archiving purposes and generally for checking and improving internal processes.
+We process Personal Data such as name, function and contact details for our internal and group-internal administration, as well as accounting and archiving purposes and generally for checking and improving internal processes.
 These purposes may relate to us or to other Group entities.